-Place the flour, cooled roasted and peeled hazelnuts, and orange zest in the bowl of a food processor.
+Place the flour, cooled roasted and peeled hazelnuts, orange zest, baking powder, and salt in the bowl of a food processor.
 Process until the hazelnuts are finely ground.
 Set aside.

 Using a stand mixer fitted with the paddle attachment or a hand mixer, cream the butter and sugar together until light and fluffy.
 Scrape down the sides of the bowl, then add the eggs, one at a time, beating well to incorporate before adding the next.
 With the mixer on low speed, add the flour and hazelnut mixture and the milk in two additions, ending with the milk.
 Once the ingredients are fully incorporated, beat on medium-high speed for a few seconds.

 Transfer the cake batter to the prepared baking pan.
 Bake for about 45 minutes, or until the Italian hazelnut cake is golden brown, puffed up, and a toothpick inserted in the center of the cake comes out with a few crumbs attached to it.
 Transfer to a rack and let cool to room temperature (the cake will deflate to an almost perfect flat shape as it cools down).
 Remove from the pan and carefully peel off the parchment paper from the bottom of the cake.